carl24k/fight-churn/readme_files/ide.md

 If you don't have your own data to analyze then you should use the simulator program to create a realistic simulation of subscription, churn and event data for you to run the book code examples on.
-Code for generating artificial data to run the code is in the directory `data-generation`.
+Code for generating artificial data to run the code is in the directory `churnsim`.

-**New in 2023**: There is now a full report describing the inner workings of the churn simulation:
+**New in 2023**: There is now a white paper describing the inner workings of the churn simulation:
 * [ChurnSim: A Customer Churn Behavioral Simulation System For Education and Analysis](churnsim_gold_2023.pdf)
 * It is not necessary to read the report to learn the churn fighting techniques from the book - this is intended for advanced data scientists who want to create their own simulations.
+* See section 1.3.3 below for information on running the simulation described in the white paper.

 To run the basic simulation described in the book:
-* For *PyCharm*, follow the instructions in section 1.2.2.4 and duplicate and modify the run configuration for `fightchurn/churnsim/churndb.py` (which you ran above) to make a *new* run configuration  for the script `fightchurn/churnsim/churnsim.py` (which you are about to run.)
+* For *PyCharm*, follow the instructions in section 1.2.2.4 and duplicate and modify the run configuration for `fightchurn/churnsim/churndb.py` (which you ran above) to make a *new* run
-* For *JupyterNotebooks* you should have already run the first 3 cells of the notebook `churn_db_sim.ipynb`.
-The simulation command is in the 4th cell of the notebook: `run churnsim.py`
+  configuration  for the script `fightchurn/churnsim/churnsim.py` (which you are about to run.)

 If this is your first time following these instructions, just run it.
 You should start to see output like this: